The Palace in the Sky

 Six Senses Paro offers 20 spacious villas and suites, whose large windows make the most of the awe-inspiring views.
 If a hike to Tiger’s Nest is the perfect start to the day, then a lamp lighting ceremony at Samtenling Monastery is a great way to end it.
 In between, you could hike to Jele Dzong for views across to Tibet, join a mushroom foraging trip or head to the spa for a locally inspired treatment.

 "Ride horses to the Kencho Sum Lhakhang monastery, one of the most beautifully decorated in Bhutan, then return to the lodge for a traditional Bhutanese hot stone bath."

-A fifth Six Senses lodge is set to open soon amid the forests of Bumthang in the remote far east of the kingdom.
-With just eight spacious suites and a two-bedroom villa, Six Senses Bumthang will offer an exciting extension to this Six Senses journey, especially as you’ll be able to fly directly to Paro from Bumthang, removing the need for a long overland journey back.
+The fifth Six Senses lodge is located amid the forests of Bumthang in the remote far east of the kingdom.
+With just eight spacious suites and a two-bedroom villa, Six Senses Bumthang offers an exciting extension to this Six Senses journey, especially as you can fly directly to Paro from Bumthang, removing the need for a long overland journey back.

 Bumthang is the cultural heart of Bhutan, home to some of the country’s most spectacular scenery and most prominent temples and monasteries.
 The lodge’s roster of activities promises to take full advantage of this fact, with excursions available to the 16th century Tamzhing Lhundrup Lhakhang temple, to the hilltop fortress of Padseling Goemba, and to Burning Lake, a quiet riverside spot where you can ponder all you’ve seen amid the splendour of the Himalayas.